US STOCKS-S&P, Nasdaq fall as Apple drags, jobless claims data fuels rate jitters

 By Shristi Achar A and Amruta Khandekar

-Sept 7 (Reuters) - The S&P 500 and Nasdaq fell on Thursday with Apple leading declines in megacap growth stocks on concerns over China's iPhone curbs, while weaker-than-expected jobless claims data stoked worries about sticky inflation.
+Sept 7 (Reuters) - The S&P 500 and Nasdaq fell on Thursday with Apple leading declines in megacap growth stocks on concerns over China's iPhone curbs, while a fall in weekly jobless claims stoked worries about sticky inflation.

-Apple AAPL.O dropped 3.6% on that China has widened curbs on the use of iPhones by state employees, requiring staff at some central government agencies to stop using their mobile phones at work.
+Apple AAPL.O declined for a second day, down 3.3%, on that China has widened curbs on the use of iPhones by state employees, requiring staff at some central government agencies to stop using their mobile phones at work.

 Bloomberg on Thursday reported that China planned to broaden the iPhone ban to state firms and agencies.

-Other megacaps Tesla TSLA.O, Nvidia NVDA.O and Amazon.com AMZN.O fell between 1% and 3.4% in early trading.
+Growth stocks Tesla TSLA.O, Nvidia NVDA.O and Netflix NFLX.O also fell between 1.4% and 3.1%.

-Shares of Apple suppliers including Skyworks Solutions SWKS.O, Qualcomm QCOM.O and Qorvo QRVO.O also slid between 4% and 5.3%.
+"The nature of this announcement seems to have refocused investors that the relationship between the U.S. and China is a big risk to current equity prices, particularly in technology," said Rick Meckler, partner at Cherry Lane Investments.

-The S&P 500 information technology index .SPLRCT fell 2.0% while the Philadelphia semiconductor index .SOX slipped 2.7%.
+Shares of Apple suppliers including Skyworks Solutions SWKS.O, Qualcomm QCOM.O and Qorvo QRVO.O slid between 7.1% and 7.6%.

-Fueling concerns about interest rates staying elevated for longer, a Labor Department report showed the number of Americans filing for unemployment claims stood at 216,000 for the week ended Sept.
-2, compared with estimates of 234,000 claims.
+The S&P 500 information technology index .SPLRCT fell 1.9% while the Philadelphia semiconductor index .SOX dropped 2.8%.

-"If you're invested in stocks you want the economy to slow but not collapse, so any strength in the economy is going to lead people to believe that the Fed is going to possibly raise interest rate in September," said Robert Pavlik, senior portfolio manager at Dakota Wealth in Fairfield, Connecticut.
+Fueling concerns about interest rates staying elevated for longer, a Labor Department report showed the number of Americans filing for unemployment claims fell to 216,000 for the week ended Sept.
+2, hitting their lowest level since February.

 Expectations that the Fed was nearing the end of its rate-hike cycle have been watered down in recent days by stronger-than-expected U.S. economic data.